AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 Now that we've added the ability to record notes with Ink, it would be useful to recognize those notes as text.
 In this task, we're going to add the ability to use Optical Character Recognition to convert Ink notes to text.

-1. Uncomment the remaining **InkToolbarCustomToggleButton** on the Notes InkToolbar in **SightDetailControl.xaml**.
+1. Uncomment the remaining **InkToolbarCustomToggleButton** on the Notes InkToolbar in **SightDetailPage.xaml**.
 This button will pop open a dialog where the user can complete the speech recognition process.

 1. Next, let's create the dialog.
-Expand the **M2_OcrDialog** snippet at the bottom of the main Grid in the **SightsDetailControl** XAML.
+Expand the **M2_OcrDialog** snippet at the bottom of the main Grid in the **SightDetailPage** XAML.

 	(Code Snippet - _M2_OcrDialog_)
 	<!--mark:1-19-->